-Submission of information and individual complaints
+Submission of information on allegations and individual complaints

 Communications of the Special Rapporteur can take various forms including: